News

 Slowdown, (thank god)

 As some of you know, I have entered the slowdown phase after the release of my campaign.
 All I can say is "thank god".
 I'm using this time to catch up on a lot of different things, (such as mailing out everyone's t-shirts.
 Btw if you don't get one, it's because YOU NEVER SENT ME YOUR SIZES!!!).
 I'm also working with a lot of people I met with GAMEX to prepare my resume/portfolio for distribution.
 Again, hopefully I can secure a career at some point.
 By doing so I could probably start on my next project while I bridge the gap, (sadly it would probably be in their game engine, since I want to start building experience for it!!!).
-But who knows, I have a lot of really awesome ideas for l4d2, and the only thing that is really stopping it right now is the lack of a job :P.
+But who knows, I have a lot of really awesome ideas for l4d2.

 Future steps